treep78/js-reference-types-practice/README.md

 ## Bonus

-Think about adding Haymarket to the Green line.
+Think about adding Haymarket before Government Center on the Green line.
 Try to find a solution for multiple intersections.
 Is there a way to decide if a particular solution is "correct"?

 This bonus is completely optional and does not have tests, yet.